 Since 1971, I have been an architectural fountain design consultant.
 I have pursued my photography continuously since 1979 and curtailed my consulting work in 2003 to devote more time to creative work and teaching.

 In 2006 I completed a 14 year project of the bypassed sections of Route 66 entitled Evidence of Passing.
+For the last several years I have been exploring the cottonwoods of the Owens Valley in a series I call The Dreaming Trees.

 Please feel free to contact me with comments or questions.